 Understanding the Evidence

 DWI civil cases are also unique from other claims because the types of evidence that arises often require a special understanding in order to prepare and try the case.
 In order to determine the defendant’s BAC levels, there is often a breathalyzer test or a blood sample involved.
-It is critical that a professional McKinney drunk driver accident lawyer understands the science behinds these testing methods and how to coordinate with the appropriate expert witnesses to help communicate to the jury how intoxicated the driver at fault was.
+It is critical that an experienced McKinney drunk driver crash attorney understands the science behinds these testing methods and how to coordinate with the appropriate expert witnesses to help communicate to the jury how intoxicated the driver at fault was.
 An average individual may not understand how extreme the difference is between a BAC of .08% and .20%, and will need an explanation from an expert witness to fully comprehend it.

 In some drunk driving civil cases, an attorney may be able to hold a bar or restaurant partially accountable for the actions of the intoxicated driver.
 These are known as dram shop cases.
 The more inebriated a driver was behind the wheel, the more likely a jury will hold a bar at least partially responsible for over-serving that individual.
 If the driver’s BAC level was particularly egregious, that may merit an additional action to be taken against the bar’s owners as well.

 McKinney has historically been a dry area, meaning that each individual city within the county votes whether they are going to be wet or damp.
 Damp means that the businesses in the city can sell beer and wine but not hard liquor.
 Wet means that hard liquor can be sold in the city.
-Many of the cities in the area are now damp or wet, however, the used to mostly be dry.
+Many of the cities in the area are now damp or wet, however, they used to mostly be dry.
 Ironically, having dry and damp cities contribute to more people drinking and driving because they cannot get alcohol or the type of alcohol they want in their local area.
 Therefore, people have to drive to get it and many times they drive to buy it after they have already been drinking.
 Many times, drunk driving accidents happen because people are driving to get their alcohol in another city.
 No matter the case, an intoxicated driver collision lawyer in McKinney could help you seek monetary damages for your losses.

-The Role of a McKinney Drunk Driver Accident Lawyer
+Call a McKinney Drunk Driver Accident Attorney Today

 If you wish to pursue compensation for damages caused by an intoxicated driver, know that a McKinney drunk driver accident lawyer could stand by your side every step of the way.
 By gathering evidence, coordinating with the district attorney, and obtaining witness testimony, a skilled legal professional could help establish liability of the party at fault.
-Reach out to a professional McKinney drunk driver accident lawyer today in order to begin your case.
+Reach out today to get started on your case.